return42/sphkerneldoc/doc/books/linux_tv/media/v4l/vidioc-reqbufs.rst

 allocation.

-To allocate device buffers applications initialize all fields of the ``v4l2_requestbuffers`` structure.
+To allocate device buffers applications initialize all fields of the :c:type:`struct v4l2_requestbuffers` structure.
 They set the ``type`` field to the respective stream or buffer type, the ``count`` field to the desired number of buffers, ``memory`` must be set to the requested I/O method and the ``reserved`` array must be zeroed.
 When the ioctl is called with a pointer to this structure the driver will attempt to allocate the requested number of buffers and it stores the actual number allocated in the ``count`` field.
 It can be smaller than the number requested, even zero, when the driver runs out of free memory.
 A larger number is also possible when the driver requires more buffers to function correctly.
 For example video output requires at least two buffers, one displayed and one filled by the application.

 When the I/O method is not supported the ioctl returns an EINVAL error code.